shishenyxx/DeepMosaic/README.md

 </summary>

-We are now providing [singularity image]([https://cloud.sylabs.io/library/sanglee8888/deepmosaic/deepmosaic]) and [docker image]([https://hub.docker.com/repository/docker/sanglee8888/deepmosaic/general]) to run DeepMosaic.
+We are now providing [singularity image](https://cloud.sylabs.io/library/sanglee8888/deepmosaic/deepmosaic) and [docker image](https://hub.docker.com/repository/docker/sanglee8888/deepmosaic/general) to run DeepMosaic.
 If you want to install and run DeepMosaic manually, please read through and follow these steps.
 The following steps could be performed in a command line shell environment (Linux, Mac, Windows subsystem Linux etc., whichever has the computational resource and >20G storage to run DeepMosaic)

 ## Step 1.
 Install DeepMosaic

-Make sure you have <b>git-lfs</b> installed in your environment (download [git-lfs](https://github.com/git-lfs/git-lfs/releases/), unzip the tar.gz and put the binary file ```git-lfs``` in your bin folder/your $PATH, and run ```git lfs install``` to initialize git-lfs, you only need to do it once) to be able to download this repository correctly.
+Make sure you have <b>git-lfs</b> installed in your environment to be able to download this repository correctly.
+Download [git-lfs](https://github.com/git-lfs/git-lfs/releases/), unzip the tar.gz and put the binary file ```git-lfs``` in your bin folder/your $PATH, and run ```git lfs install``` to initialize git-lfs.
+You only need to do it once.

 ```
 > git clone --recursive https://github.com/shishenyxx/DeepMosaic